nationalarchives/front-end-development-guide/reviews/2016-review.md

 We identified five broad aims for the Development Guide / Peer Review:

-* Supporting us in meeting requirements of the Government Service Design Manual, including
+* Supporting us in meeting requirements of the Government Service Design Manual
 * Improving our productivity, including:
     * Working smarter to avoid duplicated effort, ensure we are documenting our work properly and avoiding technical debt
     * Improving our estimates